 The password manager enables an administrator to create and revoke user accounts on the network and company-wide.
 It also enables the system manager to reset passwords.
 The service includes a password vault and logs all access attempts for auditing and security purposes.

 The main aim of the document management system linked to the password manager is the creation and management of knowledge bases.
-The service includes storage space and it is possible to store all types of files on the cloud drives.
+The service includes storage space and it is possible to store all types of files on cloud drives.